elljoh/Environmental-Intelligence-Suite/docs/api-tokens.md

 # API Auth Tokens

-In order to access the APIs the user needs to generate a Bearer access token.
+In order to access Weather Operations Center APIs for asset import and registration of custom geospatial queries, the user needs to generate a Bearer access token using their WOC API key.

 Shell example with curl: